-The general principles include topics of foundational sciences of Pathology, Immunology, Medical Microbiology and Medical Pharmacology.
+The general principles include topics of foundational sciences of pathology, immunology, medical microbiology and medical pharmacology.
 This includes topics concerning those normal and abnormal processes that are not limited to specific organ systems.
-The integrated system based includes topics concerning specific organ systems, approached from the disciplines of Pathology, Medical Microbiology and Medical Pharmacology.
-The Clinical Skills, Problem and Evidence-Based Medicine and Longitudinal Primary Care Preceptorship courses, provide the integration of basic and clinical sciences.
+The integrated system based includes topics concerning specific organ systems, approached from the disciplines of pathology, medical microbiology and medical pharmacology.
+The Clinical Skills, Problem and Evidence-Based Medicine, and Longitudinal Primary Care Preceptorship courses provide the integration of basic and clinical sciences.
 Table I illustrates some of the instructional formats used in our curriculum.
+The problem-based learning courses in the first and second year facilitate integration of the material covered in other courses.
+Small-group discussions are used in courses such as Bioethics, Biochemistry, Physiology, and Anatomy, in which students interact with faculty and have the opportunity to receive direct feedback.

-The Problem Based Learning courses in the first and second year facilitate integration of the material covered in other courses.
+Table I illustrates some of the instructional formats used in the school of medicine curriculum.
+The problem and evidence-based learning courses in the first and second year facilitate integration of the material covered in other courses.
 Small-group discussions are used in courses such as Bioethics, Biochemistry, Physiology, and Anatomy, in which students interact with faculty and have the opportunity to receive direct feedback.